labmlai/labml/readme.md

             return torch.device(f"cuda:{torch.cuda.device_count() - 1}")
 ```

-Configs classes can be inherited
+Configs classes can be inherited.
+This can be used to separate configs into module and it is quite neat when you want to inherit entire experiment setups and make a few modifications.

 ```python